parsiya/parsiya.net/content/post/2015/2015-01-06-tales-from-the-crypt-o-leaking-aes-keys.markdown

 Assuming we are approaching this application from a black-box perspective, we need to discover the shared libraries first.
 This can be done in different ways.
 We will talk about ``ldd``, ``nm``, ``strings`` or just ``ltrace``.
 Just using ltrace may do the job but if there are a lot of library calls, we need to spot critical/interesting libraries to filter out the noise.

 ## 2.2.1.1 ldd
 ``ldd`` “prints shared library dependencies” according to the [man](http://man7.org/linux/man-pages/man1/ldd.1.html) page.
-Let’s run it.
+Let's run it.

 {{< codecaption lang="bash" title="running ldd" >}}
 $ldd sampleaes